What is Bag Valve Mask: When and How to Use BVM Ventilation

 • Aspiration occurs if there is a gap between the mask and the patient's face, allowing stomach contents to enter the lungs.

-What are the potential harms if Bag Masks are misused?
+What are the potential risk if Bag Masks are misused?

 Although Bag Valve Masks are appropriate for trained first responders, effective and adequate ventilation of BVM is an advanced skill that requires training and hands-on practice.
 You will not be able to use them correctly if you have not been trained.
 The following are the potential harms if BVM ventilation was performed incorrectly: